 It contains the media mass and compound that combine to grind and polish workpieces.

-This is the technical component to which the workpiece is secured bound and attached to.
+This is the technical component to which the workpiece is secured bound and attached.

-The spindle spins and rotates in the media mass, at a speed defined by the operator.
+The spindle spins media mass and workpieces at a speed defined by the operator.

 It goes at it until the required finishing result is met.